smazzin/elevateheating/content/furnace-repair-and-maintenance.md

 - $135.00 for our service diagnostic
 - $100.00 an hour for furnace repair after the diagnostic

 It’s a good idea to schedule maintenance services twice a year; before and after winter.
-Reach out to us right away to schedule furnace maintenance and tune-up services in North Plains, OR.
+Reach out to us right away to schedule furnace maintenance and tune-up services in the Portland, OR area, including:

+- Aloha
+- Banks
+- Bethany
+- Beaverton
+- Cornelius
+- Forest Grove
+- Hillsboro
+- North Plains